 Role of the Cultural Heritage Agency

-The Cultural Heritage Agency of the Netherlands (CHA) implements Dutch government policy related to our World Heritage sites by:
+The Cultural Heritage Agency of the Netherlands (RCE) implements Dutch government policy related to our World Heritage sites by:

 - coordinating the preparation of nomination files and management plans; cooperating with siteholders;